TamaMcGlinn/flog-menu/README.md

 ## Easy to learn, easy to master

-Vim flog-menu should be so easy to use, that even a yucky non-vim-user could use this as a replacement for commandline git.
+Vim flog-menu should be so easy to use, that even non-vim-users could use this as their git gui.
 Flog-menu makes features from git plugins such as vim-fugitive and vim-flog easy to find and unnecessary to remember, by putting them in chained menus with textual descriptions just like in fully fledged git editors like GitExtensions, SourceTree, SmartGit etc.